Er2ch/comp-tg/README.md

 Bot uses an OOP-style of lua
 as [described on Wikipedia](https://is.gd/f0Vadk)

+Also, bot automatically detects language installed in the client.

 TODO: Rewrite core to C, [lua have C API](https://www.lua.org/manual/5.3/manual.html#4) and C is faster.